Updated: Dec 6, 2021

 Speed.
 Silence.
 Shame.

 White supremacy is designed to thrive and flourish on speed, silence, and shame.
-An essential part of racial equity work to understand that injustice, inequity, exclusion and domination are happening right now in our systems, in this very moment.
+An essential part of racial equity work to understand that injustice, inequity, exclusion and domination are happening right now in our systems; in this very moment.
 There is no neutral in systems of oppression.

-Be so busy that you don't have time to think, much less differently or with an equity & belonging lens.
-We are so overburdened by the volume of work, back to back meetings that don't leave time for even a bathroom break, we fail to recognize that the current system is designed to sideline the essential processing, thinking, feeling, and resilency-building to move racial equity forward.
+We are all so busy we don't have time to think of what to say to disrupt the status quo.
+We fail to recognize that the current system is designed to sideline the essential processing, thinking, feeling and resiliency-building to move racial equity forward.
 It makes it feel like this work is separate from our "normal" work and takes "extra time" that is just not available.

-We are so busy we don't have time think of what to say to disrupt the status quo (with love).
-So we stay quiet, we question how to say something, what to say, if we are the right ones to say it, when to say it, etc. And the result is silence.
+Business means we stay quiet.
+We question how to say something, what to say, if we are the right ones to say it, when to say it, etc. — and the result is silence.

 So what can we do?